 eSight is a head-mounted video display that uses magnification to help people with low vision see.
-It requires visual function to work and and provides optimal benefit to those with visual acuities around 20/200 and can even be useful for people with acuities as low as 20/1000.
+It requires a visual function to work, provides optimal benefit to those with visual acuities around 20/200, and with a field view greater than 15 degrees.
+The device can even be useful for people with acuities as low as 20/1000.

 The 1st generation of this product came to market in 2013 at a price of $15,000.
 Generation 3 arrived in 2017 at just under $10,000.
-There are about 1,000 eSight devices in use today.
+Currently sold in about 42 countries, there are about over 1,000 eSight devices in use today.
 The company offers assistance to help customers find funding for the device.

-Recently a friend scheduled an eSight demo in New York and invited me to join.
-We both have advance central vision loss.
+Recently, a friend scheduled an eSight demo in New York and invited me to join.
+We both have advanced central vision loss.
 He was not able to benefit at all from eSight, but I was.
 And I began to see the light.

 Although I would have difficulty wearing the eSight device in public for daily activities like commuting, restaurant dining, or grocery store shopping, perhaps others would be unfazed.
 The potential benefits are highly individual.
 There are many ways this device can keep you working, enjoying hobbies, watching TV.
 And of course, seeing people.